ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

       > **Kustomize projects can be added as resources**\
       > You can add directories as resources only if they have a `kustomization.yaml` inside that can be read by Kustomize.
 In other words, you can list Kustomize projects as resources for another Kustomize project.

+### Validating the Kustomize YAML output

+Before deploying your Ghost Kustomize project, review first its YAML output:

-3. As usual, check the Kustomize YAML output for this project.
-Since this particular output is going to be rather long, it may be better to dump it into a file such as `ghost.k.output.yaml`:
+1. Since this particular output is going to be rather long, you may find more convenient to dump the resulting YAML into a file such as `ghost.k.output.yaml`:

     ~~~sh
     $ kubectl kustomize $HOME/k8sprjs/ghost > ghost.k.output.yaml
     ~~~

-4. Open the `ghost.k.output.yaml` file and compare your resulting YAML output with this one:
+2. Open the `ghost.k.output.yaml` file and compare your resulting YAML output with this one:

     ~~~yaml
     apiVersion: v1